core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
 The list of methods to handle synchronization of Sender Sequence Numbers is part of the group communication policy, and different servers can use different methods.

-Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
-Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.

 {{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.

 # Message Processing # {#mess-processing}

 Each request message and response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 The following security objectives are fulfilled, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication, message integrity.

+As per {{RFC7252}}{{RFC7390}}, group requests sent over multicast MUST be Non-Confirmable.
+Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.
+However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
+Besides, according to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable.
+However, endpoints MUST be prepared to receive Confirmable responses in reply to a non-Confirmable group request.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{I-D.ietf-core-object-security}}.
 However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, or which is not cryptographically validated in a successful way.
 Either case, it is RECOMMENDED that the recipient does not send back any error message.
 This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the group.

 <!-- Comment from John: why MUST NOT?
 This should be application dependent, we should not mandate anything, rather have sec cons about this -->

 <!-- Now chaged into RECOMMENDED ... not -->

-As per {{RFC7252}}{{RFC7390}}, group requests sent over multicast MUST be Non-Confirmable.
-However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
-Furthermore, according to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable.
-However, endpoints MUST be prepared to receive Confirmable responses in reply to a non-Confirmable group request.

 ## Protecting the Request ## {#ssec-protect-request}